ertugrulcakici/pytest_homework_project/README.md

 # Online Shop

-A Flask web application for an online shop with features like authentication, item listings, search, and shopping basket functionality.
+TEST - A Flask web application for an online shop with features like authentication, item listings, search, and shopping basket functionality.

 ## Features